-- The CPU-core receives an interrupt request. - As soon as the interrupts are enabled, the interrupt is executed. - The CPU switches to the Interrupt stack. - The CPU saves PC and flags in registers LR_irq and SPSR_irq. - The CPU jumps to the vector address 0x18 and continues execution from there. - embOS irq_handler(): save scratch registers. - embOS irq_handler(): save LR_irq and SPSR_irq. - embOS irq_handler(): switch to supervisor mode. - embOS irq_handler(): execute OS_irq_handler() (defined in RTOSINIT.C). - embOS os_irq_handler(): check for interrupt source and execute timer interrupt, serial communication or user ISR. - embOS irq_handler(): switch to IRQ mode. - embOS irq_handler(): restore LR_irq and SPSR_irq. - embOS irq_handler(): pop scratch registers. - Return from interrupt.
+- The CPU-core receives an interrupt request. - As soon as the interrupts are enabled, the interrupt is executed. - The CPU switches to the Interrupt stack. - The CPU saves PC and flags in registers LR_irq and SPSR_irq. - The CPU jumps to the vector address 0x18, or offset 0x18 in the vector table, and continues execution from there. - embOS IRQ_Handler(): save scratch registers. - embOS IRQ_Handler(): save LR_irq and SPSR_irq. - embOS IRQ_Handler(): switch to supervisor mode. - embOS IRQ_Handler(): execute OS_irq_handler() (defined in RTOSINIT.C). - embOS os_irq_handler(): check for interrupt source and execute timer interrupt, serial communication or user ISR. - embOS IRQ_Handler(): switch to IRQ mode. - embOS IRQ_Handler(): restore LR_irq and SPSR_irq. - embOS IRQ_Handler(): pop scratch registers. - Return from interrupt.

-When using an ARM device with vectored interrupt controller, ensure that irq_handler() is called from every interrupt.
+When using an ARM derivate with vectored interrupt controller, ensure that IRQ_Handler() is called from every interrupt.
 The interrupt vector itself may then be examined by the C-level interrupt handler in RTOSInit.c.